corda/corda-solutions/docs/source/deployment/azure-corda-ha-deployment.rst

 Corda Artemis Message Queue on Fileshare
 ----------------------------------------

-As we learned in the previous section on NFS setup, when the Azure File Share is deployed on Primary and Backup you will see entries similar to those below on *both* VM's.
+As we learned in the previous section on NFS setup, when the File Share is deployed on Primary and Backup you will see entries similar to those below on *both* VM's.

 .. image:: ./resources/smb.png
    :scale: 50%

-At this point we need to move the /opt/corda/artemis directory to the Azure File Share.
+At this point we need to move the /opt/corda/artemis directory to the File Share.
 The local mountpoint in our scenario is /mnt/cordastorage.
 Once this is done we will create a softlink back to the /opt/corda directory.

 .. parsed-literal::
     > sudo mkdir /mnt/cordastorage